spdx/spdx-spec/docs/serializations.md

 JSON-LD contexts allow JSON documents to use simple, human-readable, locally defined terms while ensuring data interoperability across different systems.

-The SPDX global JSON-LD context file MUST be used universally for all SPDX documents in JSON-LD format that adhere to a specific SPDX version.
+The SPDX global JSON-LD context file must be used universally for all SPDX documents in JSON-LD format that adhere to a specific SPDX version.

 SPDX global JSON-LD context file is available at:
 [https://spdx.org/rdf/3.0.1/spdx-context.jsonld](https://spdx.org/rdf/3.0.1/spdx-context.jsonld)

-All SPDX documents in JSON-LD format MUST include a reference to the SPDX global context file at the top level.
+All SPDX documents in JSON-LD format must include a reference to the SPDX global context file at the top level.
 This reference is achieved using the following JSON construct: